trajano/nginx-letsencrypt/README.md

 # Customization points

+The `/etc/nginx/conf.d` folder is processed and contains deployment specific configurations done through Docker `configs`.
+This is not a volume mount.
+This is processed before `deployment.d`.

+The `/etc/nginx/deployment.d` folder is also processed and contains deployment specfific configurations that can be mounted as a volume if desired.

-`/etc/nginx/conf.d/{server_name}.conf.*` is expected to contain the virtual server specific configurations.
+`/etc/nginx/{conf|deployment}.d/{server_name}.conf.*` is expected to contain the virtual server specific configurations.
 The default configuration will simply `return 502` (gateway eror) for every request.
-The `/etc/nginx/conf.d` folder can be mounted as a volume if desired.

-`/etc/nginx/stream.d` is expected to contain stream specific configurations which are useful for passing the request / response as is to an upstream server.
-The `/etc/nginx/stream.d` folder can be mounted as a volume if desired.
+`/etc/nginx/{conf|deployment}.d/*.conf.stream` is expected to contain stream specific configurations which are useful for passing the request / response as is to an upstream server.

 The following is an example of an upstream server called `intranet` which the nginx server will route to if the request is for `i.trajano.net` the `default default_https` is needed to make it do the normal processing specified in the previous paragraph.